 Fresh with the scent of Europe and all its hot couture and smugness that befalls it, I thought it as good a time as any to point out the differences we experienced in the tattoo culture abroad.
 After walking around for a day, we managed to reattach our jaws, plug back our eye sockets and get back to doing what we do best.

-From the start we encountered a kaleidoscope of obstacles that seemed to bother only us.
-Things like proper placement of clients and lighting was two of the most frequent little hurdles we encountered.
+From the start, we encountered a kaleidoscope of obstacles that seemed to bother only us.
+Things like proper placement of clients and lighting were two of the most frequent little hurdles we encountered.
 This however did not look like it presented a massive problem to the other tattoo artists around us.
-Yes, yes, a lot of other studios did bring the above mentioned tools.
-Many however, did not, and they seemed perfectly content with an uncomfortable situation in horror movie-like lighting.
+Yes, yes, a lot of other studios did bring the above-mentioned tools.
+Many, however, did not, and they seemed perfectly content with an uncomfortable situation in horror movie-like lighting.
 It was difficult to adjust or climb out of our comfort zone and tattoo away from the familiar settings of our comfy studio back home.
 I learnt that we are very much set in our ways.
-Although this might have been a physical attribute, I fear that having a particular mind set when it comes to tattooing might hinder us when trying to broaden our horizons artistically.
+Although this might have been a physical attribute, I fear that having a particular mindset when it comes to tattooing might hinder us when trying to broaden our horizons artistically.

 All this being said, there was one more thing that I discovered about our shop and the artists at True Blue.
 We can hold our own with our international tattoo artists.
 Sure there are some absolutely fantastic artists out there and we can only strive to be better, but as the saying goes, if you are the best in the room, you are in the wrong room…